Bridgerweight: History

 On 5 January 2023 the WBC declared its bridgerweight (224-pound) championship to be vacant.
 The first, and only champion, Oscar Rivas had, according to the WBC, suffered a detached retina, and his future was uncertain.
 The WBC intended to order a series of fights to fill the vacant title and set the mandatories for the new champion.

-22 April 2023 Lukasz Rozanski claimed the vacant WBC bridgerweight title with a devastating first-round stoppage of Alen Babic in Poland.
+On 22 April 2023, Lukasz Rozanski claimed the vacant WBC bridgerweight title with a devastating first-round stoppage of Alen Babic in Poland.
 Rozanski had not boxed for nearly two years but set about Babic from the opening bell and dropped him within 90 seconds after hurting ‘The Savage’ with a left hook and putting him over with a numbing right hand.
 The Croatian beat the count easily but was swiftly overwhelmed by the 37-year-old and was against the ropes shipping heavy punishment when the referee stepped in to end the contest after 2:10 of the first.

 In August 2023, Misfits Boxing announced that the bridgerweight weight class would be included in their official weight divisions with a 205 Ibs limit.
 The World Boxing Association announced a new 224-pound super cruiserweight division to be introduced in December 2023.
 By the time the division was introduced it was given the "bridgerweight" name.
 Evgeny Tishchenko defeated Leon Harth on 9 December 2023 to become the inaugural WBA World Bridgerweight champion but was subsequently stripped after testing positive for a banned substance.
 Julio César La Cruz was awarded the WBA gold championship on 16 December 2023.

 On 24 May 2024 Lawrence Okolie stopped Lukasz Rozanski in the first round to claim the WBC bridgerweight title.